DMD Dot Matrix Display SPI Firmware Development: Software Control of DMD Displays

 }

-Thus with the above double buffering scheme the complexities of shifting is abstracted and user can simply manipulate the buffer directly.
-For example to draw a simple pattern of ‘T’ in the first 8×8 pixels, following statement can be used:
+Thus with the above double buffering scheme, the complexities of shifting are abstracted and the user can simply manipulate the buffer directly.
+For example, to draw a simple pattern of 'T' in the first 8×8 pixels, the following statement can be used:

 Buffer_data [0][0] = 0x1F;